 INSTRUCTION FOR THE AUTHORS

-The ICAS 2007 Proceedings will be published by IEEE Computer Society Press and on-line via IEEE XPlore Digital Library.
+The ICAS 2007 Proceedings will be published by IEEE Computer Society Conference Publishing Services and on-line via IEEE XPlore Digital Library.
 IEEE will index the papers with major indexes.

 Only .pdf or .doc files will be accepted for paper submission.
 All received papers will be acknowledged via the EDAS system.

 Final author manuscripts will be 8.5" x 11" (two columns IEEE format), not exceeding 6 pages; max 4 extra pages allowed at additional cost.
 The formatting instructions can be found on the Instructions page.